Merkoba/Hue/README.md

 >Maximum amount of top activity bar items at the same time.

 "old_activity_max"
 >The minimum difference to show the old activity message between messages.

-"old_activity_message"
->The message to display when old_activity_max is met.
+The message is created automatically, using different wording depending if the difference is in minutes, hours, days, or years.

 ## The following reside in config.secret.json